Skip to content

 Top-down design offers a holistic approach, allowing for better system integration, consistency, and is more parametric.
 Bottom-up design offers flexibility and independence in designing individual parts.
 In FRC robot design, top-down approach is favored as system integration is often the most challenging aspect.
 Top-down ensures that the robot architecture dictates part design.

-Example Master Layout Sketch
+Example Main Layout Sketch

 Origin Placement and Origin Cube